 Give this Hard-Boiled Eggs recipe a try and let me know if you found it as easy and tasty as I did.
 I’ll probably never make boiled eggs the old way again!

-Speaking of easy breakfasts, these other recipes are sure to help when the family is ready to eat!
+Speaking of easy breakfasts and Hard-Boiled Eggs in the oven, these other recipes are sure to help when the family is ready to eat!

 Just like oven baked hard boiled eggs, Baking Bacon is an easier way to make your favorite breakfast food!
 When you bake bacon in the oven, you get INCREDIBLE crisp strips of bacon without standing over the stove top getting splashed with hot grease (yuck).